by Jefferson David Tant

 This was more by example than by word.
 My parents did not set the example of smoking.
 I never saw a can of beer in their hands, nor was any kind of alcohol kept in the house.
 I never heard a word of profanity fall from their lips, nor did I ever see them go about in shorts, swimsuits, or other forms of immodest dress.
 This has had its influence upon me, and I am thankful that I do not even know what beer tastes like, nor have I ever owned a pair of shorts, etc.

 Discipline takes many forms, both positive and negative.
 My parents loved me enough to apply the hand, the belt, and the switch when necessary.
 They loved me enough to teach me the discipline of responsibility in making my own bed, mowing the lawn, washing the car, and I learned early how to operate a vacuum cleaner.
-My first job was a paper route somewhere along about the sixth grade.
+My first job was delivering the daily newspaper route somewhere along about the sixth grade.

 Discipline is also a part of the rule of self-ruling our attitudes, emotions, will.
 I will ever be grateful for a valuable lesson I learned from my father during the difficult times when the Lord’s church was being divided over institutionalism.
 During this period my father was the editor of a religious journal, the Gospel Guardian, was thus somewhat of a public figure, and was the target of much abuse from some with whom he differed.
 He was lied about, cheated in some business arrangements, reviled, had meetings canceled, and was abused in various other ways.
 Never once did I see my father display anger or a spirit of revenge and retaliation.
 Never once did he abuse his position as editor to lash back at his detractors.
 I am thankful for this lesson in self-discipline.